Two Parameter Deformation of Embedding Class-I Compact Stars in Linear $f(Q)$ Gravity: Results and physical analysis

 \section{Results and physical analysis}

 To assess the physical viability of our model, we consider the pulsar PSR~$J0614-3329$, whose gravitational mass and radius inferred from NICER data~\cite{Mauviard2025} are $M = 1.44\,M_\odot$ and $R = 10.29~\mathrm{km}$, respectively.
-Choosing these values as input parameters in our model, for a given curvature parameter $K=2$, the allowed range of the decoupling parameter $\epsilon$ is found out to be $-0.725 < \epsilon < 1.7$, where we have used the constraint (\ref{epsilon}) and the causality condition.
+Choosing these values as input parameters in our model, for a given curvature parameter $K=2$, the allowed range of the decoupling parameter $\epsilon$ is found to be $-0.725 < \epsilon < 1.7$, where we have used the constraint (\ref{epsilon}) and the causality condition.
 Within this admissible interval, the model constants corresponding to different values of $\epsilon$ (for $K=2$ and $\beta_1=0.9$) are tabulated in Table~\ref{tab1}.

-Profiles of the physically relevant quantities at the stellar interior, for a wide range of values are shown in Figs.~(\ref{fig1})-(\ref{fig5}).
+Profiles of the physically relevant quantities at the stellar interior, for a wide range of values, are shown in Fig.~\ref{fig1}-\ref{fig5}.
 The quantities are shown to be regular and well-behaved and capable of describing realistic compact stars such as PSR J0614$-$3329.
-Fulfillment of the physical acceptability conditions within the interior are analyzed below: \begin{itemize}
+Fulfilment of the physical acceptability conditions within the interior is analysed below: \begin{itemize}

-\item[(i)] The energy density, radial pressure and tangential pressure decrease monotonically from their central values toward the surface, as illustrated in Figs.~(\ref{fig1})-(\ref{fig3}).
+\item[(i)] The energy density, radial pressure and tangential pressure decrease monotonically from their central values toward the surface, as illustrated in Fig.~\ref{fig1}-\ref{fig3}.

-\item[(ii)] The radial pressure is maximum at the centre and vanishes at the stellar boundary, as can be seen in Fig~(\ref{fig2}).
+\item[(ii)] The radial pressure is maximum at the centre and vanishes at the stellar boundary, as can be seen in Fig~\ref{fig2}.

 \item[(iii)] The null energy condition (NEC), weak energy condition (WEC) and strong energy condition (SEC) are satisfied throughout the stellar interior as both the energy density and the two pressures remain positive throughout the stellar interior.